League-of-Foundry-Developers/Leo-bot/readme.md

 # Running This Bot
 First, you must run:
 ```
-npm run db-init ./path/to/config.json
+npm run db-init
+// Or
+npm run db-init-test
+// Or
+npm run db-init-dev
 ```
 To create your database

 Then run:
 ```
 npm run create-cmd
+// Or
-npm run create-cmd-test // Or
+npm run create-cmd-test
+// Or
-npm run create-cmd-dev  // Or
+npm run create-cmd-dev
 ```
 To create the /slash commands on the guild sepcified.

 Finally, depending on which config you want to run, run:
 ```
 npm run bot
+// Or
 npm run bot-test
+// Or
 npm run bot-dev
+// Or
 node main.js ./some-other-file.json
 ```